Athlon II X2 220 vs Celeron 1037U

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Celeron 1037U is the better fit.
+For streaming, content creation, and heavier multitasking, Celeron 1037U is the stronger fit.
 You are getting 25.2% better Geekbench multi-core, backed by 2 cores and 2 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Celeron 1037U is the smarter buy by a wide margin for a fresh build.
-Celeron 1037U is at an unclear MSRP at unclear MSRP versus $32 MSRP, and it gives you 1.2% higher PassMark.
-Athlon II X2 220 only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2010 platform.
-Even with 100.0% better value on paper (32.7 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on AM3.
+Celeron 1037U is still the much better call for a fresh build.
+Celeron 1037U comes in at an unclear MSRP at unclear MSRP versus $32 MSRP, and it still gives you a 1.7% average FPS lead across 50 shared CPU game tests in our data.
+Athlon II X2 220 only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2010 platform.
+Even with 100.0% better value on paper (32.7 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on AM3.

 Which one is more future-proof for 2026 and beyond?